 Now I will season the mince; I add all the ingredients over the meat, except the water.

-I remix it by hand, pouring a little water over it and incorporating it into the meat until I get a soft and airy paste.
+I remix it by hand, pouring water over it and incorporating it into the meat until I get a soft and airy paste.
 In my opinion, I mixed for about five minutes until I included all the water.